Introducing Luckin Coffee

 - starting collaborations with Key Opinion Leader

-- exploitation of word of mouth (word-of-mouth diffusion)
+- the exploitation of word of mouth (word-of-mouth diffusion)

 - investments in brand advertising (through display adv, search engine promotion and other advertising techniques)

-Baidu is the is the main Chinese search engine which offers various services, including a Chinese search engine, as well as a mapping service called Baidu Maps.
+Baidu is the main Chinese search engine that offers various services, including a Chinese search engine, as well as a mapping service called Baidu Maps.
 Baidu offers about 57 search and community services, such as Baidu Baike (an online encyclopedia) and a keyword-based discussion forum.